oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

  - By default, all associations are sets; that is, the objects in them are unordered and repetitions are disallowed.
- - The {ordered, nonunique} attribute is placed next to the association ends that are ordered and in which repetitions are allowed.
+ - The {ordered, non-unique} attribute is placed next to the association ends that are ordered and in which repetitions are allowed.
 Such associations have the semantics of lists.

 In an information model, collection attributes are intrinsic to the datatype itself and don't depend on associations with other datatypes.
-Just as a string type always has a string value, a list type always is an ordered, nonunique collection of values.
+Just as a string type always has a string value, a list type always is an ordered, non-unique collection of values.
 In an information model both "object properties'' and "data properties" are datatypes, and a collection datatype has fixed collection attributes regardless of where it is used.

-For whatever reason, {ordered, nonunique} almost never appears in ontologies.
+For whatever reason, {ordered, non-unique} almost never appears in ontologies.
 In contrast, lists are a fundamental variable type in computing and a fundamental data type in data interchange.
 List elements have an ordinal position and can be referenced by